What motivated you to become a startup mentor?

 How do you manage bi- and even trilingual communications in your office?

 At Nulab, we try to use English whenever possible.
-We make a chat tool called "Typetalk" that we use for communication, and in most channels we have a English-only rule.
+We made a chat tool called "Typetalk" that we use for communication, and there are a lot of channels where we have an English-only rule.
 That way, every employee can understand, including people at our New York office.
-If you want to improve your English, Nulab also offers free lessons for our staff.
+We also have a system to subsidize the cost of learning English for our staff.

 When you need a break from the startup grind, what refreshes you?